Updated on 9/10/2024

 Step 4, which involves documenting every mistake you’ve ever made, is clearly tied to courage.
 Some of your past will be painful, and you’ll likely have to face some of your biggest regrets.

-Living with courage means that you can start fresh without forgetting your past completely.
+Living with courage means starting fresh without completely forgetting your past.

 Step 5: Integrity